Jiren (Dragon Ball)

-Jiren (ジレン), also known as Jiren the Grey (灰色のジレン, Haiiro no Jiren), is a fictional character from the Dragon Ball media franchise by Akira Toriyama.
+Jiren (ジレン), also known as Jiren the Grey (灰色のジレン, Haiiro no Jiren), is a fictional character in Dragon Ball created by Akira Toriyama.
 Within the series, Jiren hails from Universe 11, a parallel universe to Universe 2.
-He is a member of the Pride Troopers, a heroic organization who are organized around defending their universe from evildoers.
-Jiren is the primary antagonist and anti-villain of the Universal Survival Saga of Dragon Ball Super, where eight 10-person teams compete in the multiverse-oriented Tournament of Power to ensure the survival of their respective universes.
-Jiren is considered to be the strongest among the participating competitors, as his power is said to rival or even surpass those of the universes' deities; his goal is to be given access to the Super Dragon Balls by winning the tournament.
-He quickly establishes a rivalry with series protagonist Goku, the two of them engaging in a series of intense battles that eventually leads to Goku developing a new ability.
+He is the strongest member of the Pride Troopers, a heroic organization that defends their universe against evil-doers.
+Jiren is the primary antagonist and anti-villain of the Tournament of Power saga in Dragon Ball Super, where eight 10-person teams compete in a multiverse-oriented fighting competition to ensure the survival of their respective universes.
+Jiren is considered to be the strongest amongst the participants, as his power is said to rival or even surpass those of the universes' deities; his goal is to be given access to the Super Dragon Balls by winning the tournament.
+He quickly establishes a rivalry with the series protagonist, Goku, which lead the two to engage in a series of intense battles that eventually leads Goku to gaining new power and an ability.

-Jiren first appears in Episode 85 of the Dragon Ball Super anime, whereas his debut appearance for the Dragon Ball Super manga is in Chapter 30.
+Jiren's debut is in Episode 85 of the Dragon Ball Super anime, whereas his first appearance for the Dragon Ball Super manga is in Chapter 30.
 Jiren is voiced by Eiji Hanawa in Japanese, and by Patrick Seitz in the English localization by Funimation.

-Jiren has received an overall mixed critical reception, with some reviewers praising the character's involvement in the series, whereas criticism centered around his unpersuasive and shallow backstory.
+Jiren has been met with an overall mixed critical reception.
+Some reviewers have praised his involvement in the series, whereas others criticized his backstory as unpersuasive and shallow.